fifthweek/fifthweek-web/README.md

 #### Breaking changes

 Dependencies must not introduce breaking changes.
-This means older versions of Web must work with newer versions of API.
+This means older versions of `fifthweek-web` must work with newer versions of `fifthweek-api`.

 There is no procedure for when you *absolutely must* implement a breaking change.
 Just remember there's 15 minutes between builds on Travis CI!